mlibrary/pride/README.md

 # Pride
-Pride is a JavaScript library that handles all communication between the front-end application and the U-M Library Search backend (via [Spectrum](https://github.com/mlibrary/spectrum)).
+Pride is a JavaScript library that handles all communication between the [University of Michigan Library Search](https://search.lib.umich.edu/everything)'s [front-end application](https://github.com/mlibrary/search) and the [backend](https://github.com/mlibrary/spectrum).

 ## Setup